ahmedX999/customer-support-tickets-api/README.md

 - The `README.md` provides a comprehensive overview of the project, including setup, installation, and deployment instructions.
 - It covers environment variables and provides detailed steps for running the application with Node.js, Nodemon, and Docker Compose.
-- Deployment instructions for Heroku and Vercel are included, ensuring the application can be easily deployed and managed.
+- Deployment instructions for Vercel are included, ensuring the application can be easily deployed and managed.
 - API documentation information is provided to help users understand and interact with the API endpoints.